Skip to navigation Skip to content

 Using extremely faint light from galaxies 10.8 billion light years away, scientists including researchers from CRD's Computational Cosmology Center have created one of the most complete, three-dimensi…

 In recent years astrophysics has undergone a renaissance, transforming from a data-starved to data-driven science.
 A new generation of experiments are gathering data sets so massive that their analysis will require the use of leading-edge, high-performance computing resources.
-Furthermore, interpreting this data requires powerful modeling using numerical simulations and state-of-the-art statistical and machine learning methods.
-Continuing decades-long collaboration in this field, the Computational Research and Physics Divisions at LBNL have formed the Computational Cosmology Center (C3).
+Furthermore, interpreting this data requires powerful modeling using supercomputer numerical simulations and state-of-the-art statistical and machine learning methods.

-C3 is bringing together astrophysicists and computational scientists whose goals are to develop the tools, techniques, and technologies to meet the scientific challenges of modern cosmology.
-Our activities include:
+As a multi-disciplinary center, C3 is bringing together astrophysicists and computational scientists whose goals are to develop the methods, tools, and technologies to meet the scientific challenges of modern cosmology.
+Our current activities include:

 • Developing the tools needed to manage the data from the ongoing and future Cosmic Microwave Background missions, like the CMB-S4 and Simons Observatory.